aplapteva/20440_final_project/README.md

 ### Folder Structure and Files.
 This repository currently contains a total of six items:
 - ***Code***: This folder contains Jupyter notebook files with code for performing clustering and classification
-    - "20440_project_data_cleanup.ipynb" contains the code to generate a cleaned CSV file of microbial relative abundance data that is saved in the *Data* folder; the contents of this file are explained in the Data section.
+    - "20440_project_data_cleanup.ipynb" contains the code to generate a cleaned CSV file of microbial relative abundance data pooled for all four disorders.
-    - "UMAP_code_apl.ipynb" contains code for generating the UMAP.
+    - "UMAP_code_apl.ipynb" contains code for generating the UMAP clustering.
+    - "paired_analysis_ag.ipynb"
+    - "pooled_analysis_ag.ipynb"
+- ***Data***: This folder comprises four subfolders for each disease, a feature importance folder, and a cleaned dataset.
+    - "ASD" contains .txt files with relative microbial genera abundance data from individuals with ASD
+    - "AD" contains .txt files with relative microbial genera abundance data from individuals with AD
+    - "PD" contains .txt files with relative microbial genera abundance data from individuals with PD
+    - "MS" contains .txt files with relative microbial genera abundance data from individuals with MS
-    -
+    - "feature_importance"
-- ***Data***: This folder comprises four subfolders (ASD, AD, PD, MS) corresponding to each of the disorders explored in this work.
-In each subfolder, there are .txt files containing relative microbial genera abundance data from individuals.
-The *Data* folder also contains a file called "20440_cleaned_data.csv", which is a tidied concatenation of all the relevant information in the .txt files.
+    - "20440_cleaned_data.csv" is a tidied concatenation of all relevant information in all .txt files
 - ***Figures***: This folder contains SVG images of plots generated for the report.
 - **.gitignore, .gitattributes**: Files used to configure how `git` performs.
 The ignore file contains file identities that `git` should ignore when committing and pushing.
 The attributes file allows for the specification of file and path attributes for `git` to use when performing `git` actions.